Good Mourning (album)

 Good Mourning is the fourth studio album by American punk rock band Alkaline Trio, released May 13, 2003 on Vagrant Records.

 Background and production

 Towards the end of May 2002, the band recorded their next album; they "decided that waiting until after Warped Tour would be too long."
 Recording sessions were held at Cello Studios with producers Joe McGrath and Jerry Finn.
 The album marks the first appearance of drummer Derek Grant, described by vocalist/guitarist Matt Skiba as "a whole new influence."
 During recording, both Skiba and vocalist/bassist Dan Andriano were ill.
-Alkaline Trio had planned a tour with One Man Army in early 2003, but the tour was cancelled due to Skiba having strained vocal chords; the album's recording was subsequently delayed.
+Alkaline Trio had planned a tour with One Man Army in early 2003, but the tour was cancelled due to Skiba having strained vocal cords; the album's recording was subsequently delayed.
 Brian Gardner mastered the recordings at Bern Grundman Mastering.
 Skiba describes the album as sounding "bigger, deeper and rawer" than its predecessor, From Here to Infirmary.

-In a 2003 interview, Matt Skiba stated that Good Mourning:
+In a 2003 interview, Matt Skiba gave his thoughts on the album: